Skip to main content

 Electrical Burning Smell Investigation

 A burning smell from electrical sources is a serious warning sign.
 Something is overheating—and overheating leads to fire.
-Solomon Electric provides emergency investigation of electrical burning smells throughout South Florida.
+Solomon Electric's licensed electricians provide emergency investigation of electrical burning smells throughout South Florida.
 We find the source, assess the danger, and fix the problem before it becomes a fire.

 Licensed FL EC13012419